Test data management (TDM) is the process of provisioning the needed data to fully test software apps while ensuring data privacy compliance.

 Top test data management challenges

-Implementing an efficient and effective TDM process poses several key challenges for enterprises to overcome.
+Implementing an efficient and effective test data management process poses several key challenges for enterprises to overcome.
 These include:

 -